 Another comparative scale is the Hazen Platin-Cobalt-Scale adopted as the American Public Health Association (APHA) color scale (described in ASTM D1209,“Standard Test Method for Color of Clear Liquids (Platinum Cobalt Scale)”).
 It is based on diluting a standard stock solution (500ppm of PtCo) and ﬁnding the dilution whose color best matches the ﬂuid compared.

 Jerlov (1968) introduced a classiﬁcation of water bodies based on their spectral optical attenuation depth .
 Since ocean color is proportional to these spectra are linked to the color observed.
-Jerlov discretized his observations into a set of ﬁve typical oceanic spectra and nine typical coastal spectra (e.g. Table XX in Jerlov (1968) which is linked here).
+Jerlov discretized his observations into a set of ﬁve typical open-ocean spectra, labelled I, IA, IB, II, and III, and nine typical coastal spectra, labelled 1 to 9 (e.g., Tables XXVI and XXVII in Jerlov (1976); these data are linked here).